KOTYA8/VHSTTX/README.md

 # Future Apps
 ## **Teletext Viewer** - ✅ realized
-* Opening T42 and HTML files and folders - ❌ realized
+* Opening T42 and HTML files and folders - ❌ not realized
 * Split individual pages in HTML and T42 - ✅ realized
 * Opening from .t42 file - ✅ realized
 * Language support - ✅ realized